swina/nuxpresso-docs/src/moka/README.md

 <img src="https://res.cloudinary.com/moodgiver/image/upload/v1610372315/nuxpresso_splash_screen_b4149ebc5a.jpg" style="margin:0 auto;"/>

+## Terminology

+- **Article**: represent a content saved in your CMS
+- **Category**: used to classify and organize articles
+- **Document**: refers to a block of group blocks
+- **Block**: a block is a structured object composed of HTML elements and rendered as HTML and CSS
+- **Element**: HTML element like div, p, img, etc. In MOKAStudio each element is an object
+- **Container**: HTML element (grid and flexbox) used to define a block layout and that includes other HTML elements or even other containers (nested containers)
+- **Customizer**: an option panel used to define its layout and appearance an element/block assigning defined CSS classes
+- **Reusable block**: any block you create becomes a reusable block.
+Reusable blocks can be imported in any other block.
+- **Page**: block category; a group of blocks which output is normally a complete webpage
+- **Template**: block category; a group of blocks which output is a mix of static elements and dynamic elements referred to an article or a group of articles
+- **Widget**: block category; a block or group of blocks that has a specific scope or functionality (call to action, content, menu, header, footer, etc)
+- **Block type**: used to organize blocks depending on their usage scope

 ## Features

 - WYSIWYG design and creation of reusable blocks, templates, pages, widgets, forms and elements with full control of your content appearance without coding

+- Granular control of the blocks/elements design supported by TailwindCSS pseudo classes

 - Assign pages and templates created with MOKAStudio to your content